 One of the most common ways to fall behind when paying off credit cards is to be caught off guard by an unexpected medical expense or repair bill that wrecks your carefully planned budget.
-The best way to protect yourself from this financial pitfall is to have emergency savings in place.
+To protect yourself from this financial pitfall, our credit counseling advice is to have emergency savings in place.
 A cash reserve limits the consequences when unexpected expenses occur.

-A Federal Reserve Board survey of American consumers found that 46% of American consumers would be unable to cover an emergency cost of $400 or more without using some form of credit.
+A 2015 Federal Reserve Board survey (“Report on the Economic Well-Being of U.S. Households in 2015.”) found that 46% of American consumers would be unable to cover an emergency cost of $400 or more without using some form of credit.
 Using credit for emergencies is a dangerous practice that you should avoid if at all possible.
 Here are some saving tips and strategies that can help you build up emergency savings to avoid unnecessary consumer debt.

 Emergency Savings Starter Tips